aryan1113/aryan1113.github.io/guides/ml/in-prod/ds_search.md

 ### Retrieval
 Collect (mostly) relevant documents/items, this can be a massive collection.  <br>
 Boolean retrieval is fast, just perform union/intersections of the query terms, usually unions are preferred to improve number of results

+Returns a pool of items that user could be interest in, high recall and high speed (low latency).
+Often having a dumb simple architecture.

 ### Ranking (can skip this section)

 From the huge set of documents collected during the retrieval phase, we want to sort items based on a relevancy / recency score. <br>

+Focus on accuracy, making use of more features (relative to the retrieval stage).
+Multiple retrieval - ranking blocks are often used, gradually narrowing down on the set of results.

 These methods ignore the order of words in a document, and hence referred to as a 'bag of words' concept.

 ---
 #### Term Frequency
 Number of occurences of a term in the document <br>